braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/analytics/setting_user_ids.md

 ### Assigning a user ID

-You should make the following call as soon as the user is identified (generally after logging in) in order to set the user id:
+You should make the following call as soon as the user is identified (generally after logging in) in order to set the user ID:

 {% tabs %}
 {% tab JAVA %}